 Miss America: Beauty Pageant No More

-This has been a long time coming and is quite overdue if you ask me, but that does not mean it is any less of a huge step for female empowerment.
-This week, the Miss America organization announced that they are no longer a beauty pageant.
+This has been a long time coming and is quite overdue if you ask me, but that does not mean it is any less of a huge step for women’s empowerment.
+This week, the Miss America organization announced that it is no longer a beauty pageant.
 What exactly does that mean?
-It means this is a scholarship program for women, and wearing an evening gown or a swimsuit is not a requirement for education, so those portions are ending.
-And other than misogynists like the guy in the White House I don’t see much lost love here.
+It means it is a scholarship program for women, and wearing an evening gown or a swimsuit is not a requirement for education, so those portions are ending.
+And other than misogynists like the guy in the White House, I don’t see much lost love here.

 In an interview with Now This News, Cara Mund, the last Miss America to take part in the swimsuit competition noted that she has not worn a swimsuit as part of her duty since the night she won.
 It is not a part of the job description, so why is it a part of the competition?